X

 Sanne Roijmans

-I completed my practicum with Southern Growth Studio, a strategic business growth firm specialized in market strategy and innovation.
-I sanne roijmans practicumworked as an Ethnographic Researcher on a project for a big children's research hospital.
-With a multidisciplinary team we conducted research onto the fundraising through fitness events to understand who the most important donors are, in order to give tangible and innovative solutions to increase donations.
-The research was done along the lines of the Design Thinking Method - a creative method that is often used in the world of innovation and design.
-Besides gaining experience and knowledge and further developing myself professionally, my practicum also allowed me to travel to New Orleans, Austin, and Nashville to conduct research.
+I completed my practicum with Southern Growth Studio, a strategic business growth firm specializing in market strategy and innovation.
+I worked as an Ethnographic Researcher on a project for a large children's research hospital.
+With a multidisciplinary team, we researched fundraising through fitness events to understand who the most important donors are to give tangible and innovative solutions to increase donations.
+The research was done along the lines of the Design Thinking Method - a creative method often used in innovation and design.
+Besides gaining experience and knowledge and further developing myself professionally, my practicum allowed me to travel to New Orleans, Austin, and Nashville to conduct research.

 Steven Payne